 The Daniels Family Israel Education Endowment Fund of the DJCF will generously fund the majority of the cost for the student selected to participate in a fantastic international education trip to Europe and Israel (i.e. March of the Living, Heritage Quest or other approved experiences).

 The application process is open to Jewish teen recipients who excel academically, have strong secular leadership experiences, and who desire a deeper connection to their faith.
-Jewish high school juniors or seniors with secular leadership experience may apply from Dallas, Denton or Collin Counties.
+Jewish high school juniors or seniors with secular leadership experience may apply from Dallas, Denton or Collin Counties, or Corsicana, TX.
 Since the donor of this fund wishes to engage under-affiliated Jewish teens, the applicants may not be current or past Jewish day school students and in addition, have not attended any Jewish overnight camps.
 While we know that missing school is never easy, you'll be exposed to history unlike any textbook.
 In previous years, teens have blogged, made short films, video diaries, scrapbooks, and interviewed Holocaust survivors for school credit.
 Remember the fund will generously cover the majority of the program cost.

 You will join students from all over the world to travel to Poland to commemorate those who perished in the Holocaust, followed by an enlightening, life-affirming trip to Israel.